alejodosr/epic-kitchens-55-action-models/task_b.md

 ### How would you improve accuracy and loss? [optional]

 - Increase the dataset size, quality of the images and assure a representative dataset domain.
 Assure the actions in the dataset are well delimited (videos smartly splitted).
+- Include test dataset for a formal evaluation of the perfomance in a non-optimized set.
 - Forward pass of Flow images, RGB diff, etc.
 - Test BNInception backbone.
 - Try freezing backbone and fine tuning last layers.